dastrdly6585/ExtraRando/README.md

 The markers will be added to the "Map" pool.
 One of each marker is added, but for each 100 randomized items one of each type is additionally added.

+## Randomize Colo Access
+Add three "ticket" items that grant entrance to the three trials in the colosseum

+## Randomize Pantheon Access
+Add five items to the item pool that opens their respective pantheon, skipping their vanilla requirements.
+Also adds 5 locations for items, when you met the vanilla condition for opening the pantheon.
+If the door/seal is already open by the time it has an item left, it will place a shiny left from the door/seal that holds the item.

+## Randomize Butt
+Adds Bardoons Butt as an item and location... yeah.

 ## No Logic
 Removes all logic from the randomization process.
 This will greatly decrease the setup time, but obviously could render some seeds **impossible**.
 It is recommended that some start items and duplicates are used.